Primary Responsibilities of a Guardian of the

 II.
 Training Program

-Within one (1) year of your appointment as Guardian of the Person, you should complete a training program provided by the Illinois Guardianship and Advocacy Commssion.
+Within about thirteen (13) months of your appointment as Guardian of the Person, you must complete a training program provided by the Illinois Guardianship and Advocacy Commssion and file a Certificate of Completion with the Court.
 This training outlines the responsibilities of the Guardian of the Person and the rights of the person under Guardianship.
-At this time, Guardians appointed in Cook County are exempt from this requirement.
-However, I direct you to take this training anyways because: (a) it provides further helpful information in a different way, (b) I anticipate that Cook County will not be exempt from this requirement indefinitely, and (c) after you file a Certificate which shows that you completed this training, it may encourage a Judge to think more favorably of you when that Judge is reviewing future filings from you.
+As of January 1, 2023, Guardians appointed in Cook County are no longer be exempt from this requirement.

-Start at which will guide you through (1) the process of creating an account with the State of Illinois’ public portal, then (2) directing you to the training.
+Start at https://onenet.illinois.gov and select the “Guardianship Training” link.
 On the last slide of the training, you will need to enter the Circuit, County, Case Number, and Matter of your case.
 Have that information handy.
 After you enter that information, you must click the “I certify” button to get credit for completing the course.
 After you click the “I certify” button, you will see a screen that says “Training Completed” and gives you a link to view, save, or print your training certificate.
-Save and print your certificate, and provide a copy of it to me.
+Save and print your certificate, and then file that with the Court.
 If you get interrupted or get an error message, try starting the training again -- it should pick up right where you left off.

 As Guardian of the Person, you are responsible for making everyday, basic decisions in the Disabled Person’s daily life.
 However, for certain major decisions, you must seek the approval of the Court.